LasagnaCake/MakaiLib/docs/changes/AltFormats.md

 ### Blender Exporter Support

-The biggest hurdle will be the matter of the Blender explorter.
+The biggest hurdle will be the matter of the Blender exporter.
 More specifically, adding export support for the file.

 How do you even install python modules on blender?

-Would it be a problem to ship a blender addon with a python module in it?
+Would it be a problem to ship a blender add-on with a python module in it?

 ## Format Pros & Cons